WyvernWin/WyvernWin/README.md

 ---

-### 🌱 Learning (always):
+### 🌱 Learning (always)

-- Deeper system abstractions
+- Reweaving the web: revisiting basics, exploring abstractions
+- Python, machine learning, and building tools that *breathe*
-- Vector math, HMMs, and time-series optimization
+- Vector math, systems thinking, and computer science foundations
-- Clean code... or at least clean **enough** code
+- Entropy, metaphysics, and how logic meets philosophy
+- Writing code that feels more like a thought than an instruction

 ---